 Talisker Beach & Distillery

-Whisky is as much a part of Scottish culture as tartan and haggis, so even if it isn’t your drink of choice, The Talisker Distillery in Carbost is a worthwhile stop on a Skye itinerary.
+Whisky is as much a part of Scottish culture as tartan and haggis, so even if it isn’t your drink of choice, The Talisker Distillery in Carbost is a worthwhile stop on a Skye road trip.
 Founded in 1830, it’s the island’s oldest working distillery.

 A 45-minute tour includes a look at how the distillery produces its famous single-malt, as well as a tasting.
 Book your tour well in advance, especially if you only have 2 days in Skye, as tickets sell out quickly in summer.